 We have

 Hence $m'(r)r-3m(r)=\mathcal O(r^5)$ and Eq.~\eqref{eq:interplay_slope} gives $dR_{\rm AH}/dT\to 0$ as $R\to0$.
 This near-core flattening alone does not exclude a finite-radius turning point.
-However, if the exterior satisfies the NEC on the relevant accessible region, then we have shown that $dR_{\rm AH}/dT\le 0$ throughout the collapse and thus excludes any left vertex.
+However, if the exterior satisfies the NEC on the relevant accessible region, then we have shown that $dR_{\rm AH}/dT\le 0$ throughout the collapse and thus excludes any minimum.
 In fact, it is easy to verify that $R_{\rm AH}$ approach to the constant $\tau_0$, given in \eqref{tau0}, asymptotically in large proper time $T$.
 We illustrate these features in the OS collapse of the electrically-charged regular black hole of EMS gravity in Appendix \ref{app:EMS}.

-Regular black holes with Minkowski core on the other hand \emph{have at least one left vertex} provided the collapsing surface can probe sufficiently small radii while remaining in the allowed region ($m>0$).
-It does not generically produce a bounce.
+Regular black holes with a Minkowski core, on the other hand, \emph{have at least one minimum} provided the collapsing surface can probe sufficiently small radii while remaining in the allowed region ($m>0$).
+This does not generically produce a bounce.
 For example, considering

 we have $m(r)=\tfrac{c_4}{2}r^5+\mathcal O(r^7)$ and $m'(r)=\tfrac{5c_4}{2}r^4+\mathcal O(r^6)$, hence